 5. Try your best to conserve natural resources, whenever possible

 On our trips to the Himalayan destinations, we come across streams, creeks, rivers, lakes, ponds, and waterfalls – each with its beauty and attitude.
 In our enthusiasm, we sometimes frolic in or near these water bodies.

-While fun is important, it is critical to remember the larger picture.
-These are the sources of fresh water for the flora, fauna, and people (and to a large extent for much of India).
+While fun is essential, it is critical to remember the larger picture.
+These are the sources of freshwater for the flora, fauna, and people (and in no small extent for much of India).

 Please do not pollute these sources.
-Specifically, never use soap, detergents, oil or any such substance near or in these sources, for washing, cooking or bathing.
+Correctly, never use soap, detergents, oil, or any such substance near or in these sources, for washing, cooking, or bathing.
 Enjoy them but responsibly.

 A. Conserving Air